fetichex/react-app-flask-django-ms/README.md

-﻿# React app from flask and django microservices
+﻿# React app for flask and django microservices